 Strategic partnerships are an integral part of our corporate strategy.
-XORTX Therapeutics is seeking development and commercialization partners with proven competence in garnering new approvals, successfully launching products and are committed to developing novel products that meet the needs of both patients and physicians.
+XORTX Therapeutics is working with a number of development and commercialization partners with proven competence in garnering new approvals, successfully launching products and are committed to developing novel products that meet the needs of both patients and physicians.

 XORTX is developing two products to treat progressive kidney disease in patients with autosomal dominant polycystic kidney disease (ADPKD) or diabetic nephropathy (DN).
-The Company’s APPKD program is a fast track approach to reposition a new formulation of Oxypurinol in this rare disease.
+The Company’s ADPKD program is a fast track approach to reposition a new formulation of Oxypurinol in this rare disease.
 Oxypurinol is a drug that has been extensively studied and characterized as safe and effective for decreasing uric acid in a patient’s blood.
 Recent clinical trials have shown that uric acid concentration in the blood is a risk factor for these patients and that decreasing uric acid has the potential to lower this risk factor and potentially slow the deterioration of kidney function.
 XORTX’s XRx-008 program, uses Oxypurinol, a drug with a well characterized clinical safety and effectiveness history in a patent pending formulation for this purpose.
-XORTX is also evaluating several drug candidates for use in treating diabetic nephropathy under the XRx-221 program and in preparation for phase II clinical trials.
+XORTX is also evaluating several drug candidates for use in treating diabetic nephropathy under the XRx-221 program and in preparation for Phase 2 clinical trials.

 Pilot clinical studies published in recent years, suggests that blood concentrations of uric acid may be a causative in hypertension, inflammation, metabolic syndrome, diabetes and health consequences of diabetes such as diabetic nephropathy/kidney injury.
 The Company’s patent portfolio, and similarly this therapeutic approach, continues to be validated in a number of independent studies that show that by decreasing serum uric acid (SUA) can reduce markers of inflammation, progression of kidney injury including protienuria, glomerular filtration rate, hypertension, insulin resistance, and chronic kidney disease, in a clinically meaningful way.
 XORTX is dedicated to growing its patent portfolio to strengthen and broaden the Company’s position in this field.

 Autosomal Dominant Polycystic Kidney Disease (ADPKD)